coveooss/platform-sdk/README.md

 **Good to know:**
 * The `SetContent` method has an overload taking a Stream instead of a string.
-* The PushDocumentHelper class has also the method `SetContentFromFile` taking a file path as an argument.
+* The PushDocumentHelper class also has a  `SetContentFromFile` method taking a file path as an argument.
-* The third argument in `AddOrUpdateDocument` is the ordering ID.
+* The third argument in `AddOrUpdateDocument` is the [ordering ID](https://docs.coveo.com/en/147/cloud-v2-developers/understanding-the-orderingid-parameter).
 If you don't provide a value, the SDK will create one using a timestamp to ensure the changes are performed in the order they were received.
-For more information about ordering ID, visit [Understanding the orderingId Parameter](https://docs.coveo.com/en/147/cloud-v2-developers/understanding-the-orderingid-parameter).
 * The call returns the generated ordering ID if you did not specify one.
 You can store it.
 It can be useful to delete a batch of documents.

-### Pushing a document with big properties
+### Pushing a document with large properties
-In case the size of the document you just created is too big, the SDK does not handle it if you use the call to index a single document.
+If you use the call to push a single document (`AddOrUpdateDocument`) on a document whose size is too large, you will get an error.
 If the whole document is larger than 256MB, it will throw an `ArgumentException`.
-If the document is larger than 5MB, it will throw a `CoveoPlatformException` including the status code (500) and `Internal server error` inside the `ErrorMessage` property.
-Take note that if you always use the batched call the SDK will handle it automatically.
+If the document is larger than 5MB, it will throw a `CoveoPlatformException` with status code `500` and `Internal server error` inside the `ErrorMessage` property.
+On the other hand, if you use the batch call to push one or more documents (`AddOrUpdateDocuments`), the SDK will automatically carry out the operations needed to handle large documents without error, up to 256 mb.
-In that case you have 2 options:
+In cases where you want to push a document with large properties:
-* You can add the document using the batched call `client.DocumentManager.AddOrUpdateDocuments`
+* You can add the document using the batch call `client.DocumentManager.AddOrUpdateDocuments`
-* You can also check for the document size and then decide if you use `client.DocumentManager.AddOrUpdateDocument` or `client.DocumentManager.AddOrUpdateDocuments`
+* You can also check for the document size and then decide whether to use `client.DocumentManager.AddOrUpdateDocument` or `client.DocumentManager.AddOrUpdateDocuments`
 ```csharp
 document.JsonObjectSize > Constants.COMPRESSED_DATA_MAX_SIZE_IN_BYTES
 ```

-### Pushing a document with a large binary data
+### Pushing a document with large binary data size
-The Push API has a hard limit of 5MB (compressed) for the document's binary data.
-When the data exceeds that value we need to request an upload URI to an S3 bucket to put the document's binary data in it and refer to that ID when pushing the document in the Push API.
+The Push API has a hard limit of 5MB (compressed) on the document's binary data.
+When the size exceeds that value you typically need to request an upload URI to an S3 Bucket.
+You would then put your document binary data in that bucket and refer to it by ID when pushing the target document with the Push API.
 However, lucky you, the SDK handles this automatically.
 Thus, the SDK compresses the content, and if it exceeds 5MB (compressed), it will do the needed logic.
 Take note that the maximum size of a document is 256MB (compressed).

 ### Delete a single document
 ```csharp